babashka/babashka.nrepl/README.md

 If `:host` is not specified, it defaults to `0.0.0.0` (bind to every interface).

+Options can contain a `:describe` map which will be merged in with the response for the `:describe` op.

 If no options hashmap is specified at all, all the defaults will be used.
 Thus the following is a valid way to launch an nREPL server.